-When tiling your floors, trim tiles finish the installation and hide the edges of the field tiles.
-Borders and edgings are also classified as trim tiles.
-Their shapes, colors, designs, and patterns add accents to your layout, but are also important and functional to a seamless job.
+Trim tiles are finishing pieces that provide a clean edge on tiled floors, walls, and countertops.
+These special tiles complete the installation and hide the unfinished edges of field tiles.
+Borders and edgings are also classified as trim tiles and help define edges dramatically.
+Their shapes, colors, designs, and patterns add accents to your layout, but trim tiles are also key to a seamless job.

-Make sure you can get trim tiles from the same manufacturer as the field tiles.
+When purchasing trim tile, make sure to buy from the same manufacturer as the field tiles.
 If you can't find trim to match, consider wood, metal, or PVC edging.
-Be sure to budget for trim tiles -- they can cost twice as much as field tiles.
-Borders define edges dramatically.
-When you plan the layout, be sure to include these tiles so you have a good idea of its final appearance.
+Be sure to budget for trim tiles, as they can cost twice as much as field tiles.
+When you plan your tile layout, be sure to include these tiles so you have a good idea of its final appearance.

 Trim tiles come in a variety of configurations to satisfy the design requirements of almost any installation.
-Edge trim has one or two rounded edges for use along the perimeters of walls and countertops.
+Edge trim tiles have one or two rounded edges for use along the perimeters of walls and countertops.
 You also can install it as base tile for a floor.
-Wall trim is similar—use it where you want a full-size tile and don't need a special edge treatment.
+Similarly, wall trim tiles are used where you want a full-size tile and don't need a special edge treatment.
 Some trim tiles are made especially for countertops.
-Quarter round and out corners provide a smooth and stylish transition between the countertop surface and the front edges.
+Quarter-round and outside corners provide a smooth and stylish transition between the countertop surface and the front edges.

-Radius trim is made so its rounded lip turns a right-angled corner at the edge of the tile.
+This type of trim tile is made so its rounded lip turns a right-angled corner at the edge of the tile.
 When the setting bed is raised over the existing wall surface, the turned edge covers the thickness of the setting bed.
-Use it on the perimeters where you have installed backerboard over drywall.
+Use radius trim on the perimeters where you have installed backerboard over drywall.

-V-cap edging allows you to finish almost any tile installation with professional-looking results.
-The lower leg of the cap takes the place of a separate cut tile to face the front edge of the countertop base.
+V-cap tile trim allows you to finish almost any tile installation with professional-looking results.
+With an L-shaped design, it is used to cover the outer edges of a tiled surface.
+The lower leg of the cap takes the place of a separate cut tile, creating an edge along the tiled countertop base or wall surface.
 Both legs of the cap require back-buttering with adhesive.

-Base tiles finish a floor installation.
+Similar to baseboards, base tiles finish a floor installation by joining the wall tile with the flooring.
 Those specifically made for this purpose have a coved foot at the base.
-Bullnose floor tiles are sometimes available.
-If base tiles are not available in the same style as your field tile, you may be able to cut field tile to use as trim.
+Bullnose floor tiles are also sometimes available.
+If base tiles are not available in the same style as your field tile, you might be able to cut field tile to use as trim.

-Borders and accent tiles spice up an installation.
+Borders and accent tiles add style to a tile installation.
 A border tile is usually a narrow length that is used to finish an edge.
 Accent tiles, sometimes made of glass, can take almost any form but usually have a contrasting color, size, shape, or texture.